cividi/whitepaper/index.md

 We are acutely aware of the fact that governance plays a central role in our idea, and are following closely the developments of new ethical, philosophic and regulatory frameworks around the idea of 'humane' or _responsible_ technology.
 We are a Civic Tech initiative that strives to provoke and complement developments in the legal and political field.
 Details are presented in the following section.

-# Responsible technology
+**Responsible technology**

 Our thesis that "Algorithmic planning needs Trust models" is a central tenet of our solution for participative governance, and it needs serious commitment to develop indicators of trust.
 The idea of *Responsible tech* centers on concerns around the opacity of the processes and algorithms that are put to use in large scale data-driven projects, and proposes instruments for critical analysis, detection and intervention which can be implemented by individual developers or whole communities.

-> _The tools currently available to policymakers, legislators, and courts were developed to oversee human decisionmakers and often fail when applied to computers instead.
-For example, how do you judge the intent of a piece of software? [...]
-We challenge the dominant position in the legal literature that transparency will solve these problems.
-Disclosure of source code is often neither necessary (because of alternative techniques from computer science) nor sufficient (because of the issues analyzing code) to demonstrate the fairness of a process._

--- Excerpted from [Accountable Algorithms](https://scholarship.law.upenn.edu/penn_law_review/vol165/iss3/3/) (Joshua A. Kroll et al. 2017)

-See [Open Rights Group](https://wiki.openrightsgroup.org/wiki/Regulating_for_Responsible_Technology) for a discussion of the arguments of Responsible Technology from a policymaking standpoint.
+**Let us get it right**

+Every day we have the opportunity to create something that has the potential to be the ethical compass for someone making a key decision that will influence the development of institutions or neighbourhoods around the world.
+Our platform for participative governance may play a pivotal role in the way digitally enhanced discussions of urban planning run in 2020 and beyond - if we let it.
+Efficiency and profitability are a means to an end, not the goal.

+# Design

+Our design is based on following core principles:

+### User experience comes first.

+Our team has a vested interested and has already been testing the water over the past year with a number of approaches to iterating the design and UX that goes into successful information products.
+A workflow is set up to go from sketches to wireframes to prototypes, and will continue to ensure that investments into technical solutions are backed up by solid design thinking.
+Partnering with experienced people and local agencies, we will use current methods of design thinking facilitation, A/B testing and focus groups, standard to a user experience engineering practice.

+### Performance matters.

+We will evaluate and decide on the use of a widely accessible mobile-first user experience/user interface frameworks to develop our solution.
+Our products will be smooth, stable, minmalist, inviting play and experimentation.
+We aspire to the level of game design and industrial software when it comes to how intuitive and reliable our tools are in the hands of the users.
+This means bringing the best software and hardware engineering together into a comprehensively designed product.

+### Design for trust.

+The topic of urban growth is contentious and gaining public trust is going to be a constant theme in our work.
+The arguments of Responsible Technology are relevant both from a policymaking standpoint and as an integral part of our design process.
+This involves: foresight activities to anticipate opportunities and challenges of digital technologies, working on guidelines and legal change to enable engagement with all parts of society, conducting research into the benefits and harms of technologies we introduce, providing clear, understandable information and guidance.

 We see these principles come to life and be supported through initiatives like [Better IoT](https://betteriot.wordpress.com/), and similar projects that we would like to be able to champion and advocate through our platform.
-In this way we will be developing Trust models on the basis of rigorously evaluated formal criteria created together with inputs from academia, civil society, and practitioners in the field..
+In this way we will be developing Trust models on the basis of rigorously evaluated formal criteria created together with inputs from academia, civil society, and practitioners in the field.

+---

 # Solution

 The diagram below shows a high-level view of the platform architecture that is being developed on the basis of the SmartUse project.
 Detailed descriptions of some of the core components appear in the following sections.

+[DIA]

 The following sections describe key concepts of our solution.
 In the next chapter (Frameworks) we will document more specific platform components.